grafana/levitate/CONTRIBUTING.md

 Then in your terminal:

 - `cd path/to/your/clone`
-- `yarn install`
+- `npm install`
-- `yarn test`
+- `npm test`

 And you should be ready to go!

 ### Commands

 Levitate consists of two commands _compare_ and _list-imports_.
-Developing against these commands can be done individually by running `yarn dev-compare` or `yarn dev-imports`.
+Developing against these commands can be done individually by running `npm run  dev-compare` or `npm run dev-imports`.
 These scripts will build the project, execute the command against the fixtures, then watch for changes before rerunning build and command execution.

 ### Environment variables